 What We Do

-- Celebrating girl children.
+- Celebrate girl children.
 In Bangladesh, we founded National Girl Child Day to celebrate and raise awareness for the rights of girl children – battling traditions, such as early marriage, dowry and girls-eating-last, that contribute to the Cycle of Malnutrition.

-- Trainings on sustainable farming practices.
+- Provide trainings on sustainable farming practices.
 Local agricultural experts teach Hunger Project partners how to create and manage community farms.
 Villagers learn techniques to sustainably improve crop yields, providing entire communities with not only increased access to food but the knowledge necessary to diversify crops and therefore create nutritional diets.